How to clean and restore your plastic chrome

 Final Step - Protect

 The final step is to seal and protect the now shiny surface.
-For this we use either the Fully Slick or After Glow sprays.
+For this we use either the Fully Slick or Bead Machine sprays.

 With Fully Slick, 4 to 5 sprays into a folded Drop Bear Cloth, apply, and then right after buff it off with a dry side of the Drop Bear cloth.

-With After Glow you use two cloths as we say in its directions.
-Use a damp Big Softie folded to the low pile side for the application, spray 4 to 5 sprays into the cloth and apply.
-Then use a second dry Big Softie, also folded to the high pile side for the removal.
+With Bead Machine you use two Big Softie cloths as we say in its directions.
+Use a Big Softie folded to the low pile side for the application, spray 4 to 6 sprays into the cloth and apply.
+Then use a second dry Big Softie, also folded to the low pile side for the removal.

 By adding this quick protection, the shine will last a lot longer and make it a lot easier to clean in the future as well.